What Is Franchising?

 Submit Your FDD to Your State

 After writing your FDD, the next step is to submit it to your state (if necessary) and await approval.
 The 13 franchise registration states are known to be the most stringent with their FDD requirements.
-If your FDD is not approved, the state will explain the changes you have to make before submitting a second time.
+If your FDD is not approved, the state will explain the changes you must make before submitting again.

-State approval means that your FDD is ready to be distributed to aspiring franchisees.
-But before you do that, you must first compose another lengthy franchisor document: your operations manual.
+State approval means your FDD is ready to be distributed to aspiring franchisees.
+But before you do that, you must compose another lengthy franchisor document: your operations manual.

 Step 5: Writing a Franchise Operations Manual

 It’s time to put all that documentation you performed in Step One to use.
-The challenge with operations manuals is finding a balance between setting rules and giving your franchisees the freedom to make their own decisions for certain tasks.
+The challenge with operations manuals is balancing setting rules and giving your franchisees the freedom to make their own decisions for specific tasks.
 However, most franchisors would likely recommend leaning more towards the former approach.

-As we mentioned earlier, franchising is reserved for aspiring entrepreneurs who prefer following clear-cut rules instead of developing their own strategies.
+As mentioned, franchising is reserved for aspiring entrepreneurs who prefer following clear-cut rules instead of developing their own strategies.
 For this reason, franchisees will expect operations manuals to be as detailed as possible, with very little room for interpretation.

 If you provide loose instructions for certain procedures, be prepared to teach those procedures to franchisees personally.